-The bootstrap capacitor calculated in this example is the minimal value required to supply the needed charge.
-It is recommended that a margin of 2-3 times the calculated value be used, minimally.
-Utilizing values lower than this could result in overcharging of the bootstrap capacitor especially during $-V_S$ transients.
-Typically, for power supply applications, $C{BS} = 0.1 \mu F$ to $2.2 \mu F$ is used, and for motor driver applications, $C{BS} = 1.0 \mu F$ to $10.0 \mu F$ is used; also it is recommended to use low ESR ceramic capacitors as close to the V_B and V_S pin as possible (see PCB layout suggestions section).
+The bootstrap capacitor calculated in the above problem is the minimal value required to supply the needed charge.
+It is recommended that a margin of 2-3 times the calculated value be used.
+In addition, if the added margin is significantly small still such that it is lower than 0.47 μ F, the minimal value should be brought up to this value.
+Utilizing values lower than this could result in over-charging of the bootstrap capacitor especially during $-V_S$ transients.
+Typically for motor driver applications $C_B = 1\mu$ F to 10μ F are used; it is also recommended to use low ESR ceramic capacitors as close to the V_B and V_S pin as possible (see PCB layout suggestions section).

-Gate Component Selection
+Gate Resistor Component Selection

-The most crucial time in the gate drive is the turn-on and turn-off of the MOSFET, and performing this function quickly, but with minimal noise and ringing is key.
+The most crucial time in the gate drive is the turn on and turn-off of the MOSFET, and performing this function quickly, but with minimal noise and ringing is key.
 Too fast a rise/fall time can cause unnecessary ringing and poor EMI, and too slow a rise/fall time will increase switching losses in the MOSFET.